xdissent/php-doctest/README.rst

 * Code level option flag constants are prefixed with ``DOCTEST_``.
 Specifying options from within doctests may (should) still use the non-prefixed names.

+* Diff style output is not yet available, and the options associated with this feature will also differ from those found in Python.

 Todo